-- 1. The ground(s) for review must be based on one of the licensing objectives. - 2.
-Please list any additional information or details for example dates of problems which are included in the grounds for review if available. - 3.
-The application form must be signed. - 4.
-An applicant's agent (for example solicitor) may sign the form on their behalf provided that they have actual authority to do so. - 5.
+- 1. A responsible authority includes the local police, fire and rescue authority and other statutory bodies which exercise specific functions in the local area. - 2.
+The ground(s) for review must be based on one of the licensing objectives. - 3.
+Please list any additional information or details for example dates of problems which are included in the grounds for review if available. - 4.
+The application form must be signed. - 5.
+An applicant's agent (for example solicitor) may sign the form on their behalf provided that they have actual authority to do so. - 6.
 This is the address which we shall use to correspond with you about this application.